stanleygomes/nodevader/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/stanleygomes/nodevader/badge)](https://www.codefactor.io/repository/github/stanleygomes/nodevader)
 ![Lint and test](https://github.com/stanleygomes/nodevader/workflows/Lint%20and%20test/badge.svg)

-A nodejs boilerplate.
-Come to the node side 🚀 🌑
+An awesome Node.js boilerplate.
+Come to the node side 🌑

 The main goal of **Nodevader** is to set patterns to be easily implemented on Nodejs projects.
 We want to make easy to quick start a Nodejs ambient with the basic resources every project could have.
 Check out the patterns we defined this document bellow.